Code-Institute-Submissions/thrill-seekers/TESTING.md

 | Test Result Screenshot                                                                                                            | Result          |
 | --------------------------------------------------------------------------------------------------------------------------------- | --------------- |
 | <details><summary>W3C Markup Validation </summary><img src="./documentationfiles/testing/eslint-validation/eslint.png"></details> | Pass, No errors |

+## Accessibility
+The Wave tool was used to test the accessibility of the ThrillTheeker website.
+WAVE stands for Web Accessibility Evaluation Tool and helps to identify potential accessibility issues and provides guidance for improvement. <br>
+- 11 errors were detected during testing.
+10 of them were due to the star icon having an empty link.
+I have removed these links.
+So all errors could be fixed.
+- 1 error was due to the fact that the search bar had no form lable.
+Here I added a live to fix this error.

+In addition, after logging in there were still contrast errors displayed on the button for deleting and editing ratings.